 The James Island Connector Run (JICR) provides one of the most scenic race routes in the Southeast and one of the most challenging courses in the Lowcountry!
-Overlooking the beautiful Ashley River and the historic downtown peninsula of Charleston, this new route-new distance 8K Run and 5K Run/Walk goes across the James Island Connector from the James Island side of the river, staying on the connector with no exit ramps.
-The post-race festival will include a finishers medal, and food at the finish line.
-The race starts at 8:00 am for both distances, runners and walkers.
+Overlooking the beautiful Ashley River and the historic downtown peninsula of Charleston, this 8K Run, 5K Run, and 5K Walk goes across the James Island Connector from the James Island side of the river, staying on the connector with no exit ramps.
+The post-race festival includes a finishers medal and food at the finish line.

 LESS